Show me the money: Liquidity, cash flow, and the cash conversion cycle

-Businesses still standing are leaner and meaner.
-They’ve reduced labor costs, embraced work-from-home strategies, restructured their real estate lease and debt obligations, and implemented other cost reductions — strategies that allowed them to conserve precious cash.
-And many may still have untapped liquidity generation opportunities.
+Businesses that emerged from the pandemic are leaner and meaner.
+They’ve reduced costs, embraced work-from-home strategies, raised prices, restructured their real estate lease and debt obligations, and implemented other cost reductions — strategies that allowed them to conserve precious cash.
+And many may still have untapped liquidity generation opportunities that will be needed in a downturn.
 What’s the secret to tapping that potential liquidity?
-The answer can be found in a less well-understood and under-appreciated financial metric, the cash conversion cycle (CCC).
+The answer can be found in a less well-understood and underappreciated financial metric — the cash conversion cycle (CCC).

 Understanding the cash conversion cycle

 The CCC can be an impactful metric for gauging overall changes in working capital and liquidity, getting cash back into an owner’s hands in the form of dividends.
 In financial terms, the CCC is the length of time that a company needs to finance operations to run the business.

 In financial terms, the CCC is the length of time that a company needs to finance operations to run the business.

 - Days sales outstanding (DSO): The average number of days required to collect receivables.

 - Inventory days on hand (DOH): The average number of days that inventory, including raw materials, WIP, and finished goods, is held on the balance sheet before it’s sold and converted into receivables.

 - Days payable outstanding (DPO): The average number of days a company can defer payments to trade creditors for goods and services received.